 Generally, people will tell you to opt for a firm mattress.

 To a certain degree, that generally holds true.
 But a firm mattress isn’t always the best option.
 Try out a few different mattresses of varying levels of firmness.

 My two cents as far as firmness is concerned is this: Purchase a mattress that is just a bit firmer than you’d like.

-Mattresses naturally break-in over time.
+Mattresses naturally break in over a period of time.
 There’s no such thing as a “pre-shrunk” mattress.
 That new mattress will be noticeably softer within just a few months – and be just right.

 A warranty is a nice thing to have – but a good return policy is so much more important.

 Mattress warranties usually come in 5, 10, or 20-year increments.

 A 20-year warranty seems like a nice thing to have, but you’ll most likely end up replacing it by then.
 And who knows if you’ll still have the receipt years from now.

 Most warranties cover the materials of the mattress fairly comprehensively like the wood frame, coils, etc. However; these components will almost never fail.